maxlareo/ansible-role-debpkg/README.md

 Exemple made on Debian distribution !

-On other distributions the default mirror variable will not be the same, so for Debian chroot the mirror variable is optional for a Debian host, but for an Ubuntu host, by exemple, it will be mandatory on a Debian host !
+On other distributions the default mirror variable will not be the same, so for Debian chroot the mirror variable is optional for a Debian chroot, but for an Ubuntu chroot, by exemple, it will be mandatory on a Debian host !

 License
 -------